pretix/pretix-docs/docs/topics/gift-cards.md

 This page also lets you choose how long gift card codes issued in your shop will be.
 The default is 12 digits, the minimum length is 6 digits, and the maximum length is 64 digits.

-Both of these settings only apply to gift cards issued **after** these settings have been saved.
-They do not apply retroactively to previously created gift cards.

 ### Accepting gift cards across different organizers

 It is possible for other organizer accounts to accept gift cards issued by you.
-This feature is opt-in.
+By default, gift cards issued by your organizer account will also only be accepted by your organizer account.
-You can invite an organizer to accept your gift cards.
+However, you can invite an organizer to accept your gift cards.
 You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: "Gift cards" :fontawesome-solid-arrow-right: "Acceptance" and clicking the :btn:Invite new organizer: button.
 Enter the organizer's short form into the field and click :btn:Save:.
 The organizer will then be listed on the acceptance settings page with the status "invited".